 said Peter Dragicevich, a senior currency and rates strategist

 at Commonwealth Bank of Australia.
 "The next programme could

 include broad-based asset purchases."

-He said that euro zone inflation data due on Friday was
+He added that euro zone inflation data due on Friday was

 likely to show a new low for this cycle of just 0.3 percent and